-On November 30, 2022, the Tribunal released its Final Award, which awarded Prospector \$4.3 million in pre-award interest; post-award interest at the rate of 6% per annum (simple) on the principal sum of \$9.5 million from September 14, 2022 until payment in full of the principal sum; and \$0.7 million for its legal costs and expenses.
+On November 30, 2022, the Tribunal released its Final Award, which awarded Prospector \$4.3 million in pre-award interest; post-award interest at the rate of 6% per annum (simple) on the principal sum of \$9.5 million from September 14, 2022 until payment in full of the principal sum; and \$0.8 million for its legal costs and expenses.

 In October 2022, the Company initiated a challenge to the Partial Final Award.
 On November 15, 2022, Prospector requested that the UK High Court dismiss CGX's challenge without a hearing.
 On December 19, 2022, the UK High Court dismissed CGX's challenge without a hearing.
-On January

-6, 2023, CGX applied to the UK High Court for an order setting aside the dismissal of its challenge to the Partial Final Award without a hearing.
+On January 6, 2023, CGX applied to the UK High Court for an order setting aside the dismissal of its challenge to the Partial Final Award without a hearing.
 On March 3, 2023, the UK High Court dismissed CGX's application.

-Prospector also brought an application against the Company to enforce the Partial Final Award of the International Court of Arbitration of the ICC in Ontario.
-The company opposed that application. the hearing took place on March 29, 2023. the decision is under reserve.
+Prospector also brought an application against the Company to recognize and enforce the Partial Final Award and the Final Award of the International Court of Arbitration of the ICC in Ontario.
+The Company opposed that application.
+The hearing took place on March 29, 2023.
+On July 17, 2023, the Ontario Superior Court of Justice issued its decision granting Prospector's application, confirming that the Partial Final Award and the Final Award are recognized and enforceable by the Ontario Superior Court of Justice in Ontario.

-As at March 31, 2023, the Company has a provision for the amounts claimed by Prospector plus accrued interest, being \$15.4 million, as trade and other payables (December 31, 2022: \$15.2 million).
+As at June 30, 2023, the Company has a provision for the amounts claimed by Prospector plus accrued interest, being \$15.6 million, as trade and other payables (December 31, 2022: \$15.2 million).